 Red Lodge Veterinary Clinic is a full service medical and surgical facility located 60 miles southwest of Billings at the foot of the Beartooth Mountains in beautiful Red Lodge, Montana.
 Our team ensures that we offer state-of-the art, compassionate and safe care to all of our patients.

-At Red Lodge Veterinary Clinic, we focus on Equine Sports Medicine and surgery with an emphasis on the treatment of lameness and podiatry health issues.
-We are also a full service small animal hospital and boarding facility offering comprehensive care in a friendly and comfortable atmosphere.
+At Red Lodge Veterinary Clinic, we focus on equine sports medicine and surgery with an emphasis on the treatment of lameness and podiatry health issues.
+We are also a full service small animal hospital offering comprehensive care in a friendly and comfortable atmosphere.
 In addition, we offer bovine veterinary service to the area.

-Red Lodge Veterinary clinic is once again offering ambulatory service and 24 hour emergency care to the greater Red Lodge Community.
+Red Lodge Veterinary clinic offers large animal ambulatory service and 24 hour large animal and small animal emergency care to the greater Red Lodge Community.

 Casey Gruber, DVM

 Casey is a Montana native from Joliet and graduated from Colorado State University School of Veterinary Medicine.
 He completed a one year internship at Pioneer Equine Hospital in Oakdale, CA. Dr. Gruber joined Moore Equine Veterinary Centre in Calgary, Alberta in 2009 where he served as an associate veterinarian for 6 years.
-In 2015, Dr. Gruber returned to Montana along with his family and joined Red Lodge Veterinary Clinic.
+In 2015, Dr. Gruber returned to Montana along with his family and acquired ownership of Red Lodge Veterinary Clinic.
 His clinical interests include equine lameness and medicine, podiatry and pre-purchase evaluations.
-Dr. Gruber also looks forward to providing bovine and small animal veterinary service to the area.
+Dr. Gruber also enjoys providing bovine and small animal veterinary service to the area.

-Dominique Gruber, RVT – Practice Manager.
-She grew up on the Sunshine Coast of British Columbia.
-At 15 years of age she started her career in the veterinary industry at a small animal practice on the Sunshine Coast, since then she has worked in 5 different practices.
-In 2012 she graduated from Thompson Rivers University as a registered Veterinary Technician.
+Dominique grew up on the Sunshine Coast of British Columbia.
+At 15 years of age she started her career in the veterinary industry at a small animal practice on the Sunshine Coast.
+Since then she has gained experience in multiple private veterinary practices.
+In 2012, she graduated from Thompson Rivers University as a registered veterinary technician.
+Her professional interests include canine and feline nutrition counseling, dentistry and preventative care.
 Dominique has shown Andalusian horses in Canada and the US and traveled around North America as a show-jumping groom.
-She is also a licensed Zumba instructor and is so happy to be living in Red Lodge with Casey and their children Jack and Reed!
+Dominique and Casey have three children together and spend their ‘down time’ hiking, skiing, and exploring the many beautiful areas around Red Lodge.